 - Passwordless login: the classic approach of Magic Link (typically via Email) and OTP as an alternative to the password.

-- Multi-factor authentication (MFA): adding an extra layer of security by requiring users to verify their identity using additional factors, such as biometrics and/or a one-time password (OTP) sent via SMS or email.
+- Multi-factor authentication (MFA): adding an extra layer of security requiring users to verify their identity using additional factors, such as biometrics and/or a one-time password (OTP) sent via SMS or email.

 Identity Storage